WildlifeConservationSocietyCI/muir_web/notes.md

 *combination*

 *adjacency*
-    not sure if this can be done using numpy arrays
+    not sure if this can be easily implemented using numpy arrays

 *conditional*

-#Issues to Address
+# DATABASE UPDATE

 ## subset conditionals
 Problem - The conditional rules used to create subset elements are contained within the description of the element as strings.
 These strings are the literal arcpy Con statements which are then executed using eval().
 There are numerous issues